quyentruong/Raspberrypi-3-Openvpn-Pihole-DNS-over-HTTPS/docs/index.md

-# Guild for Raspberrypi 3 to setup Openvpn + Pihole + DNS-over-HTTPS
+# Guide for Raspberrypi 3 to setup Openvpn + Pihole + DNS-over-HTTPS

 ## 1. Prerequisite
 * Raspberry Pi 3 or 3+